About the Volunteer Work

 The Jewish Agency is currently accepting applications for those who wish to join our staff in the new Project TEN center in Oaxaca, Mexico.
 Available positions include Educational Director, and Project Coordinator.
 If you are interested in working for Project TEN, send your resume to firstname.lastname@example.org before February 15.

-The first Project TEN experiences in Oaxaca, Mexico will take place on the following dates:
+The next Project TEN groups in Oaxaca will take place on the following dates:

 The cost for the three-month Project TEN program, including volunteer, social, and learning activities; transportation between the center and your volunteer placement; and subsidized food and lodging, is between $10-15 per day.